 - Floss or use interdental brushes, which can help remove plaque bacteria from difficult to reach areas, like in between your teeth.

-- Use a mouthwash such as Corsodyl 0.2% w/v Mint Mouthwash for the treatment and prevention of gum disease.
+- Use a mouthwash such as Corsodyl Mint 0.2% w/v Mouthwash which is designed to provide everyday gum protection.

 *Removes more plaque than a regular toothpaste, following a professional clean and twice daily brushing.
 Excludes Corsodyl Toothpaste Whitening variant.